 Having said that, I strongly recommend that you consult a tax resolution specialist or other tax professional before responding, and certainly before sending information or additional money to the IRS.
 It is not uncommon for errors to occur in the amount that IRS, FTB or other tax agency claims you owe.
 Please keep in mind that as an Enrolled Agent, I can represent you at an IRS, FTB, EDD or other state audit, collection or appeals without you having to take time off work to attend meetings or conferences.

-Just as important as it is to have your income tax returns prepared by someone who understands the tax law, it is just as important to be represented in the resolution of an IRS or state tax controversy, whether it is an IRS tax audit, or audit by the FTB or State tax agency, by a tax resolution specialist who, as your advocate, is skilled in understanding and presenting the facts and law as they apply to your case.
+Just as important as it is to have your income tax returns prepared by someone who understands the tax law, it is just as important to be represented in the resolution or settlement of an IRS or state tax controversy, whether it is an IRS tax audit, or audit by the FTB or State tax agency, by a tax resolution specialist who, as your advocate, is skilled in understanding and presenting the facts and law as they apply to your case.
 As mentioned before, I am authorized to represent you and negotiate a resolution of your tax controversy case before the Collection, Examination (Audit) and Appeals organizations of the IRS, as well as all of the State of California and another State tax agencies.